johnrepsys/johnrepsys.github.io/README.md

 _“Progress is not a straight line, but a dynamic boundary — inching outward where truth endures, folding inward where illusion is exposed.”_

-For feedback, questions, or discussion, feel free to reach out at **contact@johnrepsys.com**.

 ---

-_This project reflects an evolving exploration at the intersection of associative reasoning, structured memory, and human judgment._